Jack: There is no future for you, Aku!

 - In the Teenage Mutant Ninja Turtles (2003) episode "Same as it Never Was", Donatello travels to a wrecked future.
 The other turtles are surprised to see him, having assumed he was long dead.
 (It could be that an Another Dimension Donatello actually was killed in the past, but this possibility is never explored.)

-- In The Powerpuff Girls, the girls once accidentally traveled through time into a dystopian society.
+- In The Powerpuff Girls (1998), the girls once accidentally traveled through time into a dystopian society.
 They learn that they have vanished several years ago which allowed Him to take over and destroy everything.
 They fix this problem by going back through time and reinserting themselves into the timeline.

-- DuckTales: "Duck To The Future".
-Scrooge is trying to see his own future, resulting instead in this and a Bad Future.
-He succeeds in returning to his own time and thus sets things right.
+- DuckTales (1987): "Duck To The Future".
+Scrooge is trying to see his own future, resulting instead in this and a Bad Future where Magica de Spell took over his company and the city, if not the world.
+Magica tricked him into doing this, knowing full well what would happen, which might make her the first villain to do this intentionally.
+Fortunately, Scrooge succeeds in returning to his own time and thus sets things right.

-- In the Teen Titans episode "How Long Is Forever?", Starfire accidentally travels twenty years into the future while fighting a villain.
-Due to her absence, the Teen Titans have all but split up—Beast Boy's become a circus freak, Cyborg's batteries have run out, Raven's been put in an asylum, having gone insane from loneliness, and Robin's gone solo, becoming Nightwing.
+- In the Teen Titans (2003) episode "How Long Is Forever?", Starfire accidentally travels twenty years into the future while fighting a villain.
+Due to her absence, the Teen Titans have all but split up — Beast Boy's become a circus freak, Cyborg's batteries have run out, Raven's been put in an asylum, having gone insane from loneliness, and Robin's gone solo, becoming Nightwing.